malachi2237/Infection-Strategy/README.md

 # Infection Strategy - In Progress
-This is a work-in-progress turne-based strategy game project in Unreal Engine 5.0.
+This is a work-in-progress turn-based strategy game project in Unreal Engine 5.0.
 It is a small project created from the theme of "infectious".
 I have two goals for the project:
 * To design and implement gameplay systems in the Unreal Engine and to modify gameplay with feedback
 * To take a deeper dive into Unreal C++ by primarily using C++ to implement features.
 This includes learning best practices for programming with Unreal.
 ## Overview